moj-analytical-services/our-coding-standards/README.md

-## The purpose of this repo

-These ideas are stated in no particular order, and are *always* open to debate.
-In fact, you are encouraged to contribute.
-All development is a trade-off between competing pressures, these principles are meant to help you decide which trade-offs are acceptable.
-They are guidance, not The Law - there will always be edge cases, but you should expect to be challenged if you go your own way.
-They are to guide future and current development - use your judgement, but in general only rewrite existing code if you really have to.

-By establishing these ideas as common practice we will:
-1. Write high quality, maintainable, code
-2. Where possible, ensure our work is reusable
-3. Collaborate with one another effectively accross multiple projects
+## Our Coding Standards

+This repo contains Analytical Service Directorate's (ASD's) Coding Standards.

+These are split into two sections:

+* Prescriptive minimum coding standards for analytical projects, and
+* A set of principles for working on code projects in ASD

+## Our minimum standards checklist

+All projects should meet our proportionate minimum coding standards, which can be found [here](https://moj-analytical-services.github.io/our-coding-standards/web/).

-## Our coding standards and working practices
+## Our coding principles

+The following coding principles have been developed to help achieve the following objectives.
+(I) Ensure we write high quality, maintainable, code;  (II) Where possible, ensure our work is reusable; and (III) Collaborate with one another effectively accross multiple projects.

 **1: Use [the same version control pattern](version_control_pattern.md) across all projects**